-Julian Alps Lazy Guide: How to relax in Northwestern Slovenia
+Julian Alps Slovenia Lazy Guide: How To Relax in Northwestern Slovenia?

 You will find here the best places to visit in Northwestern Slovenia where you can go and don’t get tired.
-If you are planning a relaxing vacation, you are traveling with elderlies, disabled or children, this lazy guide is perfect for you!
+If you are planning a relaxing vacation, you aretraveling with children, disabled or elderlies, this lazy guide is perfect for you!

 General Travel Tips for Triglav National Park

 It is the easiest and the most convenient way to travel around Julian Alps and Slovenia in general.
 Public transport is possible as well but we are not here to get tired, right?